sourcegraph/about/handbook/communication/index.md

 - End meetings on time.
 - Be patient for external folks who are running late to our meetings.
   - For customers, prospects, and users, wait on the line for at least 10 minutes (and send them a friendly reminder after 3-5 minutes).

+## Video calls

+Most meetings at Sourcegraph are video calls.
+We prefer [Zoom](https://zoom.us) for all video calls because it seems to have the best connectivity and compatibility.

+1. Google Calendar has a [Zoom plugin](https://chrome.google.com/webstore/detail/zoom-scheduler/kgjfgplpablkjnlkjmjdecgdpfankdle?hl=en-US) where you can easily add a Zoom link for a video call to the invite.
+1. Be sure to include the Zoom dial-in for team members who need to join by phone.
+(If you use the Zoom plugin linked above, this is automatic.)
+1. In your [Zoom settings](https://zoom.us/profile/setting), enable "Join before host".
+(It is enabled by default in our Zoom organization account, but you may have overridden it previously.)
+This lets the meeting get started even if you aren't there.
+1. Set Zoom meetings to be recorded to the cloud so that you and other teammates can refer back to them later.
+   - If any participant doesn't feel comfortable with the meeting being recorded, it is fine to not record it.

 ## [1-1 meetings](../leadership/1-1.md)